 The external design of the Shrine of Remembrance is based on the Parthenon in Athens and the Mausoleum of Maussollos at Halicarnassus, one of the Ancient Seven Wonders of the World.

 It is a square plan structure, roofed with a stepped pyramid and with entrances on the north and south through classical porticos, each of eight fluted Doric columns supporting a pediment containing sculpture in high relief.
-The porticos are approached by wide flights of steps.
+Broad flights of steps approach the porticos.

-Behind the warrior on the right, is a poet symbolising the songs of battle, while behind him are the dogs of war straining against their leash.
-On the other side, a mother gathers her children and an old man looks after the safety of the flock.
+Behind the warrior on the right, is a poet symbolizing the songs of battle, while behind him are the dogs of war straining against their leash.
+On the other side, a mother gathers her children, and an older man looks after the safety of the flock.

-“This monument was erected by a grateful people to the honoured memory of the Men and Women of Victoria who served the Empire in the Great War of 1914 – 1918”
+“This monument was erected by a grateful people to the honored memory of the Men and Women of Victoria who served the Empire in the Great War of 1914 – 1918.”

 The inscription on the west wall is: